zudochkin/awesome-newsletters/README.md

 - [JAMstacked](https://jamstack.email/).
 An email update on the evolving JAMstack ecosystem.
 - [FreeCodeCamp](https://www.freecodecamp.org).
 Weekly selection of five articles, videos or entire courses from FreeCodeCamp learning platform.
 - [Codrops](https://tympanus.net/codrops/).
 Weekly news about qualitative new projects and libraries in web development and design.
+- [The Comet](https://wpuniverse.online/the-comet/).
+Short.
+Concise.
+Blazing fast 🌠 A monthly free newsletter about WordPress and web development.
 ### JavaScript

 - [JavaScript Weekly](https://javascriptweekly.com/).
 A free, once–weekly e-mail round-up of JavaScript news and articles.
 [Archive](https://javascriptweekly.com/issues).